 Be prepared for the social situation ahead of time.

-For example, if you are going out to dinner with your friends, do some research on the restaurant before so you are familiar with the menu prior to arriving.
+For example; If you are going out to dinner with your friends, do some research on the restaurant before.
+Familiarise yourself with the menu prior to arriving.
 This will allow you to go into the meal with more confidence that you can make the right nutritional decision AND socialise with your friends.

 Your ability to think ahead of time when it comes to having a social life will only benefit you.
 And it is a fantastic habit to get in to!